jayrandez/JavaAliens/README.md

 The default classpath used by tests is `.\bin`

 ## Inference Rules
-Only JavaAliens are passed to the core JNI library, however inferences can be made.
-The first choice is the inference made if the Java methods are ambiguous, e.g. an "isInteger" type is provided, but Java provides `void call(short a)` and `void call(int a)`.
+Inferences can be made to cast arguments to JavaAlien types.
+The first option is chosen if the Java methods are ambiguous, e.g. an "isInteger" type is provided, but Java defines `void call(short a)` and `void call(int a)`.
+Explicit JavaAlien types can be passed to resolve ambiguities.

 | If the Newspeak Object answers: |	It can be inferred as a JavaAlien: |
 | - | - |